 Recent significant engagements involving government enforcement defense include:

-- Representing a leading financial services firm in connection with criminal federal investigations into the mortgage-backed securities market.
+- Representing a Fortune 500 financial services firm in connection with criminal federal investigations into the mortgage-backed securities market.

 - Representing numerous hedge funds in connection with criminal and civil insider trading investigations by various U.S. Attorney’s Offices and SEC Regional Offices.

-- Represented the Board of Directors of a multi-national oil and gas public company in connection with a DOJ criminal investigation into an environmental incident.
+- Represented the Board of Directors of a multi-national oil and gas public company in connection with a DOJ environmental criminal investigation.

 - Defended the CEO and Chairman of a U.S.-listed Chinese “reverse merger” company in connection with an SEC inquiry and audit committee investigation.